NuRisk: A Visual Question Answering Dataset for Agent-Level Risk Assessment in Autonomous Driving: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we introduced a comprehensive framework for advancing spatio-temporal VLM reasoning in autonomous driving.
+We introduced a framework for advancing spatio-temporal VLM reasoning in autonomous driving.
 We presented the NuRisk dataset with 2.9K scenarios and 1.1M agent-level samples, a diverse collection from nuScenes, Waymo, and CommonRoad.
-Based on the NuRisk dataset, we show that even top proprietary models like Gemini-2.5-Pro (33\% accuracy) completely fail at spatio-temporal reasoning (scoring zero on all spatio-temporal metrics).
+Based on the NuRisk dataset, we showed that even top proprietary models like Gemini-2.5-Pro (33\% accuracy) fail at spatio-temporal reasoning (scoring zero on all spatio-temporal metrics).
 We address this gap by showing that physics-enhanced inputs can boost accuracy to 92\%.
-Building on this, we introduce the NuRisk VLM Agent, which is fine-tuned on a small dataset and achieves 41.1\% accuracy while running four times faster than the best proprietary model.
+Building on this, we introduced the NuRisk VLM Agent, fine-tuned on a small dataset and achieving 41.1\% accuracy while running four times faster than the best proprietary model.
 Crucially, our agent is the only model to demonstrate the causal spatio-temporal reasoning necessary for true quantitative risk understanding.
 For future work, we plan to expand the NuRisk dataset with more challenging scenarios and further optimize the NuRisk VLM Agent for real-world deployment by lightweight \gls{vlm} models with low latency.